 5 Risk Weighted Assets

 Risk weighted assets are calculated in accordance with the AIRB approach for the majority of the Group's credit risk exposures.

-Internal assessment and supervisory formula approaches are used where relevant for non-rated securitisation exposures and the ratings-based approach is used for securitisation exposures rated by External Credit Assessment Institutions (ECAI).
+and the ratings-based approach is used for securitisation exposures rated by External Credit Assessment Institutions (ECAI).